abhaynayar/obsidian/notes/android.md

 $ adb reverse tcp:8080 tcp:8081
 ```

-Within Burp in your computer, under Proxy &gt; Options: add a new listener
+Within Burp in your computer, under Proxy > Options: add a new listener
 on **all interfaces** on an unused port such as **8081**.

 Change your WiFi proxy settings to point to localhost:8080, which will